yarnpkg/berry/packages/gatsby/content/advanced/migration.md

 Interestingly, this error often **doesn't** come from Yarn.
 In fact, seeing this message should be extremely rare when working with Yarn 2 projects and typically highlights that something is wrong in your setup.

 This error appears when Node is executed without the proper environment variables.
 In such a case, the underlying application won't be able to access the dependencies and Node will throw this message.
 To fix that, make sure that the script is called through `yarn node [...]` (instead of `node [...]`) if you run it from the command line.

-#### Make sure you use `resolve@1.9+`

-The `resolve` package is used by many tools in order to retrieve the dependencies for any given folder on the filesystem.
-It's compatible with Plug'n'Play, but only starting from 1.9+, so make sure you don't have an older release in your dependency tree (especially as transitive dependency).

-**Fix:** Open your lockfile, look for all the `resolve` entries that could match 1.9+ (for example `^1.0.0`), and remove them.
-Then run `yarn install` again.
-If you run `yarn why resolve`, you'll also get a good idea of which package is depending on outdated version of `resolve` - maybe you can upgrade them too?

 ### `A package is trying to access another package [...]`